ClusterDevs/docs_kubernetes/README.md

 <h2> Building a cost-effective Kubernetes cluster - (Krish and Marcus) </h2>
 <h3>Notes for students that help us</h3>

+Update: Due to Network restrictions we are switching to use popcorn for the most part.
+Thus, this document is going to be archived as for the most part we aren't going to use Kubernetes and are instead creating a https://en.wikipedia.org/wiki/Single_system_image

 What we need:
 - A laptop (serving as the master node), preferably running OSX or Linux
 - Multiple single board computers (we are using Raspberry Pi's running Raspbian Linux since it is optimised for the pis themselves)